Team-boost-sas/TB-Login-Python-Back/README.md

 ## Test the endpoints

-with the vscode [REST Cliente](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension try to send the requests that are in the `./request/request.http` file
+with the vscode [REST Cliente](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension try to send the requests that are in the `./request/request.http` file.